-After years of development, when it comes to an office move you’ll likely only have days to deconstruct and rebuild your office’s IT architecture.
+After years of development, when it comes to an office move you’ll likely only have days to deconstruct and rebuild your office’s IT infrastructure.
 Your equipment will then be in a new location that it was not designed for, your connectivity will likely be unproven and – undoubtedly – you’ll be expected to have all items fully up and running from Day 1.
 Given the potential pitfalls of IT relocation, we’ve created a checklist for your office move.

 Don’t underestimate the move

-Any office move requires planning but when IT relocation is involved the amount of detail required can reach another level.
-Without careful desk mapping, labelling and planned packing, the first few weeks in a new office could be spent trying to reallocate telephone numbers to the correct desks or trying to locate the CEO’s ‘special’ keyboard…out of a pile of 100 identical keyboards.
+Any office move requires planning, but when IT relocation is involved the amount of detail required can reach another level.
+Without careful desk mapping, labelling and planned packing, the first few weeks in a new office could be spent trying to reallocate telephone numbers to the correct desks or trying to locate the CEO’s ‘special’ keyboard…out of a pile of 100 other identical keyboards.